thomasalbuquerque/thomasalbuquerque/README.md

 ## Hi 👋

-I am a backend developer with experience in building applications using Node.js, Typescript, Express, Sequelize, PostgreSQL, MongoDB, among other technologies.
+I am a backend developer with experience in building applications using Node.js, Typescript, Express, Prisma, PostgreSQL, MongoDB, among other technologies.

 I have developed some full-stack applications using Next.js, Tailwindcss, Sass, and other tools for frontend functionalities.